day8/abra-archive/README.md

 Our goal until now has been to simply prove the concept, not to create something lovely to use.

-As a result, you will be confronted with a user interface which is very basic and clunky.
+As a result, you will be confronted with a user interface which is basic and clunky.

-Oh, and please don't judge Abra badly for its lack of documentation and poor performance.
+Oh, and along the same lines, and please don't judge Abra badly for its lack of documentation and poor performance.
 Did we mention how it is currently a proof of concept?

 ## What Does It Give Me?